DeepikaSellasamy/Airline_Passenger_Satisfaction/README.md

 #### OBSERVATIONS:

-      * No.of loyal customer is higher than disloyal.
+      * Number of loyal customer is higher than disloyal.

       * But for the loyal customer also dissatisfaction level is high.